chethanm99/kubebuilder/README.md

 Kubebuilder relies on [controller-runtime](https://github.com/kubernetes-sigs/controller-runtime) and its Go and Kubernetes dependencies.
 Therefore, the versions defined in the `Makefile` and `go.mod` files are the ones that have been tested, supported, and recommended.

-Each minor version of Kubebuilder is tested with a specific minor version of client-go.
+Each minor version of Kubebuilder is tested with a specific minor version of the client-go.
 While a Kubebuilder minor version *may* be compatible with other client-go minor versions, or other tools this compatibility is not guaranteed, supported, or tested.

-The minimum Go version required by Kubebuilder is determined by the highest minimum Go version required by its dependencies.
+The minimum Go version required by Kubebuilder is determined by the highest minimum The go version is required by its dependencies.
 This is usually aligned with the minimum Go version required by the corresponding `k8s.io/*` dependencies.

 Compatible `k8s.io/*` versions, client-go versions, and minimum Go versions can be found in the `go.mod`